linjing-lab/easy-pytorch/released_box/README.md

 - p: use polars or pandas to read dataset.
 - per: perceptron algorithm used as based model.
-- m: models concluding Box, Regressier， Binarier, Mutipler and Ranker.
+- m: models include Box, Regressier, Binarier, Mutipler and Ranker.
 - ing: training on windows platform with strong gpu acceleration.

 ## init backend